-Today there are many places you can purchase art.
+Different types of artists are everywhere today.
+There's many places you can purchase art nowadays.
 Online, in galleries and at auctions/auction houses or in shops.
 You can shop online, in galleries, at art shows, auctions or in stores.

 You have two choices when purchasing artwork from a commission artist: either buy from their personal collection or order a custom-made piece made piece just for you.
 Commission artists work off of the demand they have and these types of artists depend on demand more than others because of their career stage.